RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 $> <path_to_Rosetta_directory>/main/source/bin/rosetta_scripts.default.linuxgccrelease -s 1ubq.pdb -parser:protocol minimize3.xml -out:prefix minimize3_
 ```

 Practially, it's important to know how to set up MoveMaps because there are many situations in which one may wish to prevent the minimizer from moving parts of a pose.
-One example is when designing a binder to a target of known structure: typically, there is little to no advantage to letting the minimizer move the backbone of the target, or side-chains that are far from the binding interface.
+One example is when designing a binder to a target of known structure: typically, there is little to no advantage to letting the minimizer move the backbone of the target, or sidechains that are far from the binding interface.
 Indeed, doing so can result in deceptively low-energy structures with little resemblance to anything physically meaningful.
 See the [FastRelax mover's documentation page](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/Movers/movers_pages/FastRelaxMover) for full documentation on the MoveMap syntax.

 ### Packing

-#### Repacking side-chains
+#### Repacking sidechains

 * *Configure the packer with TaskOperations.*
-* *Optimize side-chain conformations using the packer.*
+* *Optimize sidechain conformations using the packer.*

 The PackRotamersMover is another commonly-used Rosetta mover.
 Because it calls the *packer*, another core Rosetta algorithm (see the [packing tutorial](../Optimizing_Sidechains_The_Packer/Optimizing_Sidechains_The_Packer.md)), the PackRotamersMover is a good mover to use to demonstrate the RosettaScripts interface for controlling the packer.
 We do this by defining *TaskOperations*.